Thousands gather in Baghdad to mourn Soleiman, others killed in US airstrike - The Media Times

 Many condemned the strikes, seeing Soleiman as a hero for his role in defeating the Islamic State militant group.
 Others voiced approval, saying Soleimani and Muhandis had backed the use of force against unarmed anti-government protesters last year and created militias that demonstrators blame for many of Iraq’s social and economic problems.

 Many Iraqis criticized Washington for killing men on Iraqi soil and possibly plunging Iraq into another war.
-(Reporting by Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing by Maha El Dahan; Editing by Kim Coghill and Himani Sarkar)
+(Reporting by Ahmed Aboulenein; Additional reporting by Nayera Abdallah in Cairo; Writing by Maha El Dahan; Editing by Kim Coghill, Himani Sarkar and Toby Chopra)